vistadataproject/nodeVISTA/docup/README.md

 # From OSEHRA to nodeVISTA Container

-__3 Outstanding__: 1. need to test the final 'nodevista addition' script, 2. pm2 supprting restart and 3.
-CPRS connecting (port is there but from Parallels CPRS?) and debug port access with the likes of _ss -t -a_ and even _telnet_
+__2 Stage One Outstanding__: 1. need to test the final 'nodevista addition' script, 2. pm2 supprting restart

 Start with the git [docker-vista](https://github.com/OSEHRA/docker-vista) ...